 Marinades are a meat lover’s best friend.
 There are few ways to intensify the flavor of your dishes quite like letting the main ingredients rest in a delicious marinade.
 Not only does it add an extra element of seasoning and spice, it also tenderizes your meat and helps it come out juicy and perfect.
 Here are a few things you can do to up your marinade game

 1. Don’t marinate meat at room temperature.
 You may find a recipe that calls for marinating your meat at room temperature.
 Ignore that instruction.
 Marinating at room temperature used to be a common cooking practice, so it appears in a fair number of recipes.
-However, it’s incredibly dangerous.
+However, it’s not safe.

-When meat sits at room temperature, it enters the danger zone – the temperature range between 40°F and 140°F in which bacteria thrive.
-Always marinate in the refrigerator.
+When meat sits at room temperature, it enters the danger zone—the temperature range between 40°F and 140°F in which bacteria thrive.
+Always marinate meat in the refrigerator.
 If you’re using an older recipe that calls for room-temperature marinating, increase the marinating time when doing it in the fridge.
 Veggies can be marinated at room temperature, and doing so may allow you to get more flavor in less time.

 2. Perfect your marinade to meat ratio.
 If you have too little marinade, your meat won’t absorb any of the flavor.
 Too much, and the marinade could overwhelm your dish.
-This can be a difficult balance for a newbie to achieve – fortunately, the right balance is fairly simple.
+This can be a difficult balance for a newbie to achieve—fortunately, the right balance is fairly simple.